picmi/help/docs/index.md

 features:
   - title: "Anywhere, Anytime"
     details: PICMI is a cloud-based, mobile-friendly solution accessible from any device.
 Secure or easy to use.
-  - title: Designed to be simplicity first
+  - title: Designed for simplicity first
-    details: Get employments contracts signed quickly and be ready to work
+    details: Get employment contracts signed quickly and be work ready
   - title: Know where you stand
     details: Let our simple online service take care of paperwork, present HR inductions and ensure all data is managed in one place!
   - title: Pay right each and everytime
-    details: Make sure payroll and on-orchard systems has all the right data
+    details: Make sure payroll and on-site systems have all the right data
 ---